-5. FUEL POVERTY GRANT: Purpose of assistance Discretionary grant available for renovation / repair of structure and heating systems that will assist warmth and health in a home.
-To improve the health and wellbeing of residents by assisting households in fuel poverty and/or at risk from cold to access Energy Company Obligation (ECO) flexible funding to improve the energy efficiency of their homes.
-This Grant will consolidate and replace heating grants detailed in previous Council Policy.
-A preventative tool to enhance healthy living for vulnerable residents, This additional grant will link in with the Warm Homes Fund offer and provide a holistic approach to address housing issues of disrepair and thermal resilience as well as poor heating.
-Referral route - self-referrals, partners, ECO providers.

-Maximum Crant 00.000 Maximum Grant £8,000.
+6. FUEL POVERTY GRANT:

+[ risk from cold to access Energy Company Obligation (ECO) flexible funding to improve the energy efficiency of their homes.
+A preventative tool to enhance healthy living for vulnerable residents, This additional grant will link in with the Warm Homes Fund offer and provide a holistic approach to address housing issues of disrepair and thermal resilience as well as poor heating. • Referral route - self-referrals, partners, ECO providers.
+Maximum Grant £8,000.
 For tenanted residents, the grant will only be related to items beyond that which could be achieved through enforcement procedures, (that tend to be a minimum standard).
 Eligible Persons Applicants can be property owners or tenants; some landlords may apply on behalf of tenants.
 Financial eligibility will require correlation with the Councils Eco Flex statement of intent and /or a means test benefit.
 This will need to be combined with a health or care requirement.
 For care, the minimum eligibility would be those in receipt of attendance allowance.
 For the health condition element, those individuals receiving a health-related benefit.
 In addition, confirmation by a medical practitioner would be accepted.
-Qualifying low-income benefits - Housing benefit Council tax reduction/support (but not where single occupancy discount is the only reduction) Child tax credit - no income cap Working tax credit - no income cap Universal credit - no income cap Person deemed vulnerable to cold - Over 65 (living at the property) (birth certificate, passport, driving licence) Pregnant woman (Mat B1 letter) Child under 5 (birth certificate) Health condition exacerbated by cold proved by: letter from GP letter from hospital eligible for free flu jab for health reasons referral from a medical professional Flexible funding eligibility will be determined by the Council who will refer eligible households to the appropriate ECO provider for survey and assessment.
-A referral will not guarantee the installation of measures.
-Eligible Properties A permanent and legal residence including dwellings, mobile homes or caravans and houseboats.
+Qualifying low-income benefits - Housing benefit Council tax reduction/support (but not where single occupancy discount is the only reduction) Child tax credit - no income cap Working tax credit - no income cap Universal credit - no income cap Person deemed vulnerable to cold - Over 65 (living at the property) (birth certificate, passport, driving licence) Pregnant woman (Mat B1 letter) Child under 5 (birth certificate) Health condition exacerbated by cold proved by: letter from GP letter from Applied eligible for free flu jab for health reasons referral from a medical professional

+Eligible Properties A permanent and legal residence in South Norfolk Council district, including dwellings, mobile homes or caravans and houseboats.
 A high-cost home - F or G rating on Energy Performance Certificate for the property (if available) or a score of 80 above property energy use assessment.
 Eligible Costs No minimum cost of works.
 Fees for costs and professional services in connection with the scheme.
 The eligible costs will be determined by competitive tendering in accordance with the councils standing orders or use of a contractor selected through a procurement process.
 Relevant Works Works that are essential for repair or replacement of structure and heating systems to assist warmth and health in a home.
 E.g. replacement windows in living rooms and bedrooms and works to address structural dampness or the repair of poor-quality external doors.
 Or, if required a first-time heating system.
-Works will be determined by the ECO provider considering the funding excelled and the energy equips that can be achieved. funding available and the energy saving that can be achieved.
+Works will be determined by the ECO provider considering the funding available and the energy saving that can be achieved.
 Work must be reasonable and practicable to carry out having regard to the age and condition of the dwelling or building.
 Common parts or group repair The reasonable sum or proportion relating to the applicant's liability.
 Conditions The Council shall only entertain applications accompanied by the relevant certificates of owner or tenant occupation.
 The landlord's permission will be required before any measures will be installed in a privately rented property The Council shall only entertain applications accompanied by proof of ownership and/or owner's permission.